 Real-time Dashboard at a Glance

-So I revised the dashboard structure to be more flat.
-After all, the main purpose is to provide a snapshot view of critical data at a glance.
+The main purpose of the dashboard is to provide a snapshot view of critical data at a glance.

 Revised homepage mockup